 Spray With Vinegar/Water Solution

-With further ado, the first thing you’ll need to do to clean rabbit urine from wood is to spray the stained area with your vinegar and water solution.
-Let the vinegar sit on the stain for 5-10 minutes, then wipe it up with a cloth or paper towels.
+With further ado, the first thing you’ll need to do to clean rabbit urine from wood is to spray the stained area with vinegar and water solution.
+Let the vinegar sit on the stain for 5-10 minutes, then wipe it up with a cloth or paper towel.
 Repeat a few more times if necessary.

 Use Hydrogen Peroxide